Sim4n6/plasoWiki/Ubuntu-Packaged-Release.md

 ### Ubuntu 14.04 LTS

-To install plaso you'll need to have Ubuntu universe enabled:
+To install plaso from the GIFT PPA you'll need to have Ubuntu universe enabled:

 ```
 sudo add-apt-repository universe